Queries about rules and regulations should be directed to the individual faculty postgraduate managers.

 You may experience delays when contacting faculty offices about course and curriculum changes.
 However, you should receive an automated email stating expected response times or alternate contact details.

-You can find the relevant forms for curriculum and course changes here.
+View the relevant forms for curriculum and course changes.

 Should a conflict arise between you and your supervisor, both parties should try to solve this amicably.
 If that is not possible, there are conflict resolution procedures that may be followed.

-These details can be found in the Conflict Resolution Process for a Supervisor-Postgraduate student relationship document here.
+These details can be found in the Conflict Resolution Process for a Supervisor-Postgraduate Student Relationship document.

 Once the relevant faculty has approved your PhD research proposal, the Doctoral Degrees Board (DDB) approves PhD candidates and deals with the examination of your PhD thesis.